RedzerRiley/passwordchecker/README.md

    - The strength meter changes color based on the password strength.
    - Responsive design ensures usability on various device sizes.

-## Setup and Running

-1. Install the required Python packages: